avrahamappel-humi/open-api-generator/README.md

 ## What's left to do?

--   [ ] Add OpenAPI verification to the test files
 -   [ ] Add more OpenAPI data types (enum, max/min, etc.)
 -   [ ] Response types
 -   [ ] Use $refs